RaguRamanTB/assignment-avaamo/README.md

 ## Deployment

 The application is containerized using Docker for easy deployment.
 You can build and run the Docker containers using Docker Compose with the `docker-compose up` command.
-There are three docker containers:
-1. frontend
-2. backend
-3. database